TzigoSoft/CostumHotKeyControl/README.md

 You can call it with standart KeyUp events (Key EventArgs)

         UnregisterHotKey(this.Handle, id);
-        RegisterHotKey(this.Handle, id, HotkeyRegister.A + HotkeyRegister.C + HotkeyRegister.S, HotkeyRegister.K.GetHashCode());
+        RegisterHotKey(this.Handle, id, CustomHotkeyControl.A + CustomHotkeyControl.C + CustomHotkeyControl.S, CustomHotkeyControl.K.GetHashCode());
-        string saveitwhereeveryouwant = UserHotkeyControl.SaveHotKey;
+        string saveitwhereeveryouwant = CostumHotkeyControl.SaveHotKey;

    Replace id with the Hotkey id you would like to use starting with 0 - ...
-   HotkeyRegister.A + B + C     return the fsModifiers as int HotkeyRegister.K             returns the in control pressed Keys UserHotkeyControl.SaveHotKey is used to save the Hotkey for usage after restart.
+   CustomHotkeyControl.A + B + C     return the fsModifiers as int CustomHotkeyControl.K             returns the in control pressed Keys CostumHotkeyControl.SaveHotKey is used to save the Hotkey for usage after restart.

 To reset and set on default Hotkey:

         UnregisterHotKey(this.Handle, id);
         RegisterHotKey(this.Handle, id, int fsModifiers, int vk);
-        this.HotkeyControl.Reset();
+        CustomHotkeyControl.Reset();

   Replace the variables after RegisterHotKey with your default Hotkey variables.